RoniRan542/MyCodingProjects/cpp/src/scopelock/README.md

 #ScopeLock

-This is an RAII class that holds a mutex and lock it in creation and unlock it in destruction.
+This is an RAII class that holds a synchronization object,locks it in creation and unlock it in destruction.